ironmanfpv/Algebraic-Expansion-Trainer/README.md

 ## A. Setting the Parameters ##
 1. Checked boxes augment the difficulty of the questions by allowing the described case.
 2. Some boxes are checked by default.
 Users may uncheck them.
+3. Checking the Hints box will allow more detail prompts when incorrect answers are submitted.
-3. Clicking the "new problem" button will apply the parameter settings on the new generated problem.
+4. Clicking the "new problem" button will apply the parameter settings on the new generated problem.

 ## B. Training on the Algebraic Expansion Trainer ##
 1. To start answering a question, click "add step" and follow the prompt.